dat-ecosystem/dat/beta-cli-api.md

 #### Options

 `name/n`: the name, or lookup key, for the binary file inside dat.
-If not supplied, will use the 0 position argument for the path to the file as the lookup key.
+If no name is supplied, dat will use the first argument (path-to-file) as the lookup key.

 Example output: